1st Birthday for AB Electronics UK

 The business started as the result of a post on our project blog for a Raspberry Pi ADC board and the Raspberry Pi Solar Data Logger (which is still running 24/7).
 The post was picked up by Hackaday and this resulted in tens of thousands of new visitors to the blog and hundreds of requests for them to buy an ADC board to go on the Raspberry Pi.
 The idea to move away from our web design business to running our own e-commerce shop was born!

-This first generation Raspberry Pi ADC was the first board we had produced using surface mount chips, all previous projects had always used though hole parts.
-The ADC Pi version 1 used two 16 bit ADC chips and the board layout was auto-routed using Diptrace PCB software.
+This first-generation Raspberry Pi ADC was the first board we had produced using surface mount chips, all previous projects had always used though hole parts.
+The ADC Pi version 1 used two 16-bit ADC chips and the board layout was auto-routed using Diptrace PCB software.
 This was the first and last time we designed a board using an auto-router, all of our boards since then have been routed manually.

-We initially contacted several UK based PCB manufacturers with the view to having the boards made for us and then resold on our online shop but the cost to build small quantities of less than 2000 made the boards far too expensive to sell.
+We initially contacted several UK-based PCB manufacturers with the view to having the boards made for us and then resold on our online shop but the cost to build small quantities of less than 2000 made the boards far too expensive to sell.
 We then contacted Quick-teck who specialise in PCB manufacture and they were able to give us a very competitive price to have 200 bare PCB boards made.

 The boards arrived after two weeks and we started to build them placing all the components by hand using tweezers and then soldering the boards in a basic Chinese reflow oven purchased from eBay.
-The reflow oven was very poor quality and the first few boards had a lot of failures due to very uneven heating during the soldering process.
+The reflow oven was of very poor quality and the first few boards had a lot of failures due to very uneven heating during the soldering process.

-We quickly replaced the Chinese reflow oven with a larger desktop CIF FT 02 supplied by PM Tech who were very helpful and even offered to come down to see us in person to discuss our requirements.
+We quickly replaced the Chinese reflow oven with a larger desktop CIF FT 02 supplied by PM Tech who was very helpful and even offered to come down to see us in person to discuss our requirements.